-That TED, TSPA, TESCHER, SPALLINA and P. SIMON all edthat “Simon Bernstein Irrevocable”“”that through TED, as the self-elected “trustee” of theSAMR TRUST, they would then designate new that in the lost trust.
+That TED, TSPA, TESCHER, SPALLINA and P. SIMON all claimed that “Simon Bernstein Irrevocable Insurance Trust Dtd 6/21/95” was “lost” and that through TED, as the self-elected “trustee” of the new post mortem SAMR TRUST, they would then designate new beneficiaries that would replace the unknown ones in the lost trust.
 New beneficiaries designated by TED based on his belief that TED, P. SIMON, IANTONI and FRIEDSTEIN and possibly, without ELIOT’s knowledge or consent, ELIOT, were beneficiaries under the lost trust.

-ThatSPALLINATESCHERTedP.
-SIMON have various alleged fiduciary capacities as estate counsel and personal representatives of the Policy(ies) and “Simon Bernstein Irrevocable” that SPALLINA, TESCHER, TED, P. SIMON, D. SIMON and A. SIMON claimed was the last known beneficiary on the Policy(ies).
+That TSPA, SPALLINA, TESCHER, TED and P. SIMON have various alleged fiduciary capacities as estate counsel, personal representatives and trustees responsible for keeping and maintaining records of the Policy(ies) and the “Simon Bernstein Irrevocable Insurance Trust Dtd 6/21/95” that SPALLINA, TESCHER, TED, P. SIMON, D. SIMON and A. SIMON claimed was the last known beneficiary on the Policy(ies).

-That P. SIMON over the years since the Policy(ies) was issued acted as a fiduciary of several of the trusts that controlled the Policy(ies) and the distribution of proceeds for beneficiaries who are elected as contingent beneficiaries by employees in a Voluntary Employee Beneficiary Association VEBA 501(c)(9) life insurance trust she controls, that held SIMON’s Policy and many other thousands of policies, over the years.
+That P. SIMON over the years since the Policy(ies) was issued acted as a fiduciary of several of the trusts that controlled the Policy(ies) and the distribution of proceeds for beneficiaries who are elected as contingent beneficiaries by employees in a Voluntary Employee Beneficiary Association VEBA 501(c)(9) life insurance trust she controls, that held SIMON’s Policy(ies) and many other thousands of policies, through several companies owned and operated by SIMON and then P. SIMON and D. SIMON.

-That , SPALLINA and TESCHER have various alleged fiduciary capacities regarding the Policy and “Simon Bernstein Irrevocable Insurance Trust Dtd 6/21/95” as they (ies) and failed to properly protect the beneficiaries of “Simon Bernstein Irrevocable Insurance Trust Dtd 6/21/95” and the estate by properly documenting the beneficiaries in the alleged Wills and Trusts of SIMON.
+That TSPA, SPALLINA and TESCHER have various alleged fiduciary capacities regarding the Policy(ies) and the “Simon Bernstein Irrevocable Insurance Trust Dtd 6/21/95” as they did the estate planning work concerning the Policy(ies) and trusts and failed to properly protect the beneficiaries of the “Simon Bernstein Irrevocable Insurance Trust Dtd 6/21/95” and the estate beneficiaries by properly documenting the beneficiaries in the alleged Wills and Trusts of SIMON.

-That by failing to properly document the beneficiaries of the “lost” trust, failing to maintain records of the Policy(ies) and trusts, failing to clearly define the beneficiaries, TSPA, SPALLINA and TESCHER have caused liabilities by damaging all of the beneficiaries of the estate and Policy(ies).
-That these failures are largely responsible for all these uncertainties with who the beneficiaries and trustee are and the damages caused.
+That by failing to properly document the beneficiaries of the lost trust, failing to maintain records of the Policy(ies) and trusts and failing to clearly define the beneficiaries, TSPA, SPALLINA and TESCHER have caused liabilities by damaging all of the beneficiaries of the estate and Policy(ies).

-hat TED has various alleged fiduciary capacities as the self-appointed alleged “trustee” of the “Simon Bernstein Irrevocable Insurance Trust Dtd 6/21/95” and has no documented evidence to support this claim.
+That TED has various alleged fiduciary capacities as the self-appointed alleged “trustee” of the “Simon Bernstein Irrevocable Insurance Trust Dtd 6/21/95,” including the alleged power to file suit on its behalf and yet TED has no documented evidence to support this claim according to Jackson.
+TED is misusing alleged fiduciary powers to convert Policy(ies) proceeds to himself, P. SIMON, IANTONI & FRIEDSTEIN, secreted from ELIOT and his counsel and to the disadvantage of ELIOT and his children.

-That TED P. SIMON both claim to have once upon a time been in “Simon Bernstein Irrevocable Insurance Trust Dtd 6/21/95” and have claimed to have witnessed the language contained therein.
-This based on their recollection that TED was “trustee” of the “lost” trust and they were named “beneficiaries” and these legally insufficient claims by two people in conflict now are being used attempted to process a death benefit claim that appears from Jackson’s Counter Claim to be insufficient evidence to pay a claim to their insurance trust and beneficiary scheme.
+That TED and P. SIMON both claim to have once upon a time been in possession of the “Simon Bernstein Irrevocable Insurance Trust Dtd 6/21/95” and have claimed to have witnessed the language contained therein.
+From their recollections they claim recalling that TED was “trustee” of the lost trust and they were named “beneficiaries.”
+These legally insufficient claims are also made by two people who stand to gain individually from their recollections putting them in conflict with other potential beneficiaries, including their own children.

+That these alleged fiduciary roles of TED for the lost trust now are being asserted in attempts to process a death benefit claim without any signed or executed copy of the lost trust.
+From Jackson’s Counter Claim there appears to be insufficient evidence to pay a claim to this insurance trust and beneficiary fraud scheme.